Philippines and China accuse each other of South China Sea collisions

 — Jay Tarriela (@jaytaryela) December 10, 2023

-Hours before Sunday’s incident, around 200 Philippine fishermen, youth leaders and civil society groups had joined a Christmas convoy to the area to deliver donations.
+Hours before Sunday’s incident, about 200 Philippine fishermen, youth leaders and civil society groups had joined a Christmas convoy to the area to deliver donations.

 But the convoy’s organiser said the fishing boats decided to pull out as they “erred on the side of caution” due to the presence of Chinese boats.

-The Philippines and China have a long history of maritime incidents in the contested South China Sea, through which more than $3 trillion of annual ship-borne trade passes annually.
+The Philippines and China have a long history of incidents in the South China Sea, through which trade worth more than $3 trillion passes each year.

-Sunday’s incident comes a day after Manila accused Beijing of firing water cannon at a civilian-operated government fishing vessel, a move Beijing called legitimate “control measures”.
+Sunday’s incident comes a day after Manila accused Beijing of firing water cannon at a civilian-operated government fishing vessel.

-According to Chinese state media, Beijing also said that it took “control measures” against the three Philippine vessels in the South China Sea that it claimed had intruded into waters near Scarborough Shoal on Saturday.
+China claims almost the entire South China Sea, which is also claimed in part not only by the Philippines, but also by Brunei, Indonesia, Malaysia and Vietnam.

-China claims almost the entire South China Sea, including parts claimed by the Philippines, Vietnam, Indonesia, Malaysia and Brunei.
-But the Permanent Court of Arbitration in The Hague in 2016 said China’s claims had no legal basis.
+The Philippines took its case to the Permanent Court of Arbitration in The Hague in 2016, which found China’s claims had no legal basis.